 Hollywood didn’t come calling, but the band moved to Brisbane in 2009.
 Their last recorded gig was at Polyfest in Australia in 2011.

-Tau Manukia reinvented himself and his sound as Noah Slee.
+Tau Manukia has since reinvented himself and his sound as Noah Slee.
 Stumbling around the world, taking odd jobs, he eventually bumped into Thom Yorke’s 2006 solo album ‘Eraser.’

 “It was a moment for me, like I’m sure a lot of musicians have, where they feel like they’re born again.
 That happened for me.”